39 Most Colorful & Active Types of Tetras to Intrigue Aquarists

 Their tolerance for a range of water conditions makes them easy to care for as long as stable parameters are maintained.
 Set up their tank with a few plants, lower water flow, and plenty of swimming space for them to enjoy.

-38. Bucktooth Tetra (Exodon paradoxus)
+37. Bucktooth Tetra

 The mouth and teeth of this predatory fish are positioned and shaped to facilitate their feeding method.
 This South American species hunts in groups, swarming prey and eating off the scales.
 This behavior makes them candidates for a single-species tank.

-These are bigger tetras that reach four to five inches (10 to 13 cm) in length.
+These are bigger tetras that reach four to 5 inches (10 to 13 cm) in length.
 Keep them in a sizable group of at least 12 in a large tank to spread out aggression.

 Tetra Fish Tank Setup